Faculty:Faculty of Science & Technology

 Fabrizio is an ecologist whose research centres on GIS and spatial analysis in the context of biological studies, including movement ecology (animal tracking), habitat mapping and connectivity (remote sensing) and species distribution modelling.

-He is Course leader for BSc (Hons) Marine Biology with Biodiversity and Conservation.
+He is Acting Deputy Head for the Department and Course leader for BSc (Hons) Marine Biology with Biodiversity and Conservation.

 After completing an MSc in Tropical Plants Ecology, Fabrizio worked as a researcher and assistant professor at the University Of Applied Sciences Of Changins (Switzerland), in the area of agriculture and biodiversity conservation.
 He then did Post Grade Certificate in Geomatics at the University of Geneva where he decided to focus on the use of GIS and spatial analysis tools.
 Fabrizio has since worked as a consultant for national and international conservation agencies.
 He was also hired as a spatial analyst in the context of fisheries and marine environments by CEFAS (Centre for Environment, Fisheries and Aquaculture Science).